 - Some portion of the income from the accelerated courses should be returned to the department as an incentive to offer accelerated courses

 8.4 New Graduate Degree/Certificate Program Approval Procedure

 A new program proposal must be submitted by a tenured or tenure-track faculty member using the online proposal form, reviewed and approved by the academic unit curriculum committee and the academic unit head before its submission to the Academic Curricula Manager for review.
 The Academic Curricula Manager will evaluate the program requirements and provide feedback as appropriate to the academic unit with suggested modifications as required.
 An approved proposal will move forward sequentially to the college dean, Graduate Studies Committee, and University Faculty Council for further academic review.
 The University Faculty Council may choose to bring controversial cases before the entire faculty (Mies Campus Faculty Meeting) for approval.
 Upon the University Faculty Council's final approval, the proposal will be submitted sequentially to the Provost, President, and Board of Trustees for final approval.

 The Office of Graduate Admission will market and advertise the program.
-New degree programs that are to be offered at remote sites will require the approval of the Board of Higher Education of the State of Illinois.
+New degree programs that are to be offered at remote sites will require the approval of the Illinois Board of Higher Education.